-When it comes to the right Backpack, well, that’s a huge topic.
+When it comes to the right backpack, well, that’s a huge topic.

-We recommend getting a backpack of 55l MAX!
+We recommend getting a backpack of 55l max.

-- you will use the space you have
+- You’ll use the space you have

 meaning: if the backpack itself is big, you WILL chronically over-pack.

-Once you start hitting the road, you will realize how many travelers out there already use their products.
+Once you start hitting the road, you’ll realize how many travelers out there already use their products.

-But…what do we use?
+What do we use?

-Here are some more advantages of Matt’s backpack:
+Here are more advantages of Matt’s backpack:

-- Extra outside pocket for a water bottle
+- Extra outside pocket for water bottle

-- Hidden tuckaway harness
+- Hidden tuck-away harness

 - Internal load compression straps

-- External Compression straps
+- External compression straps

 Full review coming soon.

-6. A Padlock (not the love ones…)
+6. A padlock (not a love lock…)

 Again, this isn’t intended to scare you.

 Like we said, most hostel guests really are nice, normal people (we promise!).
 But when you stay in a hostel, you’ll be sharing space with people you don’t know.

 If you’re traveling with something you don’t want to lose (like that passport we reminded you to take – you’ve still got it, right?), then it’s a good idea to keep it locked up somewhere safe.

-Here you can purchase generic padlocks.
+You can purchase generic padlocks here.

-A pad lock is also a great idea for traveling.
-You can lock as well your backpack/ suitcase on the airport, or when walking through the city.
+A padlock is also a great idea for traveling.
+You can also lock your backpack or suitcase in the airport, or even when walking through the city.

-A rule for pad locks:
+A rule for padlocks:

-- it should be light
+- They should be light

 Better to be safe than sorry!